 - Online AS in Information Technology

-Kapiolani Community College is fully accredited by the Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges to offer online classes for stay-at-home moms and single parents.
+Kapiolani Community College is accredited by the Western Association of Schools and Colleges and the Accrediting Commission for Community and Junior Colleges to offer degrees for stay-at-home moms and single parents.

 Undergraduate Tuition: $3,284